 - Install Metal Lath: Metal lath is an acceptable surface that will allow you to apply veneer to brick.
 First, apply corrosion-free 18 gauge metal lath to the brick with masonry fasteners.
 Make sure that the cups of the lath are pointing upward (think of the abrasive surface of a cheese grater).
 Overlap both the horizontal and vertical seams by 1 inch.
 Be sure to wrap the lath around corners (both inside and outside) rather than applying two separate pieces of lath.
 This gives the framework more stability.

-- Cement Board: Cement board works essentially like the metal lath method but installation is cleaner and allows you to begin veneering immediately.
+- Cement Board: Cement board works essentially like the metal lath method, but installation is cleaner and allows you to begin veneering immediately.
 Cement board is screwed or nailed to the brick, basically acting as a new underlayment and ignoring the brick.
-Then a mortar layer is applied prior to adhering the stone veneer.
+Then a mortar layer is applied before adhering the stone veneer.

 Which Type of Stone Veneer to Use?

 You have three choices: natural stone, cultured stone, or faux stone.
 Listed in order of preference for the DIYer:

 - Cultured or Architectural Stone: the choice of most amateur masons, the artificial stone is made from Portland cement, aggregates and iron oxide pigments.
 Cultured stone or artificial stone are names given to an artificial stone veneer that looks much like real stone (Cultured Stone is also a trademark of Boral Stone Products LLC).
 Artificial stone is heavier and more substantial than the polymer faux panels, but not as heavy as real stone.
 It comes in individual stones that you fit together piece by piece and mortar into the wall, just like real stone.
 Diameters range from 2 inches to 30 inches and have an average wall thickness of 1 3/4 inches.